ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

 ## Add a new Content Type

-Now, you can go to the Back-Office Admin Panel and see the results of your work by adding a new Content Type.
+Now, you can go to Admin in the Back Office and see the results of your work by editing the Point 2D Content Type.

 ![Point 2D definition with format field](img/field_definition_format_field.png)